run-ai/docs/docs/admin/troubleshooting/troubleshooting.md

     * The command-line `runai submit` fails with an 'admission controller' connectivity error.
     * Agent or cluster sync pods are crashing in self-hosted installation.

-    __Root cause:__ Connectivity issues between different nodes in the cluster
+    __Root cause:__ Connectivity issues between different nodes in the cluster.

     __Resolution:__

     * Run the [preinstall script](../runai-setup/cluster-setup/cluster-prerequisites.md#pre-install-script) and search for networking errors.
-    * Run `kubectl get pods -n kube-system -o wide`.
+    * Run: `kubectl get pods -n kube-system -o wide`.
 Verify that all networking pods are running.
-    * Run `kubectl get nodes`.
-Check that all nodes are ready and connected
+    * Run: `kubectl get nodes`.
+Check that all nodes are ready and connected.
-    * Run `kubectl get pods -o wide -A` to see which pods are Pending or in Error and which nodes they belong to.
+    * Run: `kubectl get pods -o wide -A` to see which pods are Pending or in Error and which nodes they belong to.
     * See if pods from different nodes have trouble communicating with each other.
-    * Advanced: Run `kubectl exec <pod-name> -it /bin/sh` from a pod in one node and ping a pod from another.
+    * Advanced, run: `kubectl exec <pod-name> -it /bin/sh` from a pod in one node and ping a pod from another.

 ???
 "Projects are not syncing"